Existential Arithmetic at Bread Level

 Acronyms used in this post: Artificial Intelligence [AI, computer systems that can generate, summarize, classify, code, analyze, imitate, and automate parts of human knowledge work].

-My existential arithmetic has become so simple that even a tired fish seller at Sealdah could do it before sunrise while shouting over three buses, two crows, and one man arguing about coriander.
+My existential arithmetic has become simple enough for a tired fish seller at Sealdah to do before sunrise while arguing over change.

-Can I survive one more month without my small private republic falling into the canal?
+Can I survive one more month without my small private republic sliding into the canal?

 That is the sum.
-That is the whole blackboard.
+That is the blackboard.
 No career ladder.
-No long-term prospect.
-No inspiring chart with an arrow going up like a patriotic rocket.
 No five-year plan printed in corporate blue.
-For a person like me, those phrases have become decorative crockery in a house where the rice tin is making hollow noises.
+No inspiring arrow rising like a patriotic rocket.
+For a person like me, those phrases have become decorative crockery in a house where the rice tin has started telling the truth.

 People say career as if it is still a road.

-For many of us it is no longer a road.
-It is a broken footpath beside an open drain, and you must walk carefully because one loose brick can become a biography.
+For many of us, it is a broken footpath beside an open drain.
+One loose brick can become a biography.

-I have come down almost, but not quite, to the bread level.
+I have come down almost, but not quite, to bread level.
 Bread level is not poetry.
-It is not philosophy.
-It is the level where a man asks, with the dignity of a clerk and the panic of a goat near Eid, whether there is enough money for atta, rice, eggs, milk, tea, vegetables, and the monthly tribute to the landlord, that hereditary emperor of the two-room flat.
+It is the level where a man asks whether there is enough money for atta, rice, eggs, milk, tea, vegetables, and the monthly tribute to the landlord, that hereditary emperor of the modest flat.

-If the answer is yes, even a thin yes, even a yes wearing torn sandals, then I try to tell myself: today I am okay.
+If the answer is yes, even a thin yes wearing worn sandals, I try to tell myself: today I am okay.

 Not successful.